yadavayush834/game_ai/README.md

-# 🎮 Game-Bot — AI That Learns to Play Any Game by Watching You
+#Game-Bot — AI That Learns to Play Any Game by Watching You

 An AI agent that watches you play a game, learns your moves, then plays the game itself.
 Built with PyTorch, MobileNetV2, frame stacking, and DAgger iterative correction.